Nikunj295/ChatApp/README.md

 ### ChatApp

-Goal: To provide a quick chat application to user with multiple people in one room like a dicussion forum.
+Goal: To provide a quick chat application to user with multiple people in one room like a discussion forum.

 It a minimalist and fast web application to provide communication over the Internet that offers a real-time transmission of text messages from sender to receiver.